William Gayley Simpson: Abandonment and denunciation of Christianity

+In the late 1920s, Simpson became disillusioned with his former ideas and the current Christian institutions.
+After reading the works of Friedrich Nietzsche, he rejected Christianity and came to disdain egalitarianism and Christian ideas of universalism.
+Upon his return to the United States, he settled on a farm in Prattsville, New York.
+He had a son in 1929, though he had previously been against having a family.

-In the 1930s, he spoke at various conferences at churches and colleges in the Buffalo, New York, area as well as in Vermont and Maine.
+Following two and a half years of public silence, where he lived on his farm, he returned to public speaking in 1935.
+He spoke at conferences at churches and colleges in the Buffalo, New York, area as well as in Vermont and Maine.
 One speech he gave was entitled "The Meaning of Life".
 In one such conference in 1934, he publicly criticized what he called Christianity's "herd morality"; in another conference, he criticized it by stating that it was detrimental to man, alongside democracy.
+He wrote that man must disdain such a society, and "must strive to be strong enough to live according to the best that he finds within him, and do so fearlessly, even though society tempts him to join it and become little more than a 'well fed cow".

 In 1935, Simpson authored Toward The Rising Sun, published by Vanguard Press.
 The book opens with a biographical introduction by Jerome Davis of the Yale Divinity School, which describes Simpson's background and life.
 The book outlines Simpson's philosophy and religious beliefs, influenced by Nietzsche.

 Simpson advocated a life of personal revelation, of finding one's own right path.
 He argued that the most important thing any human can do is to be true to one's self and to be strong, which he said is challenged by anything that limits one's personal freedom, including Christian morality and family life, and so all else should be sacrificed.
 He wrote that man should not expend effort "merely trying to salvage human wreckage, on all sorts of life that can never come to anything, and not even on salvaging it, but only on preserving it, on merely keeping alive by artificial means that which ought to die, and which, if left to nature, would die".